|

 Os Amigos Velhos, Tiradentes, Minas Gereis Brasil

 The title of the image is Os Amigos Velhos, the old friends, and thats exactly as they appeared to me.
-I had seen these two wander across to this spot and sit watching the sunset Read the rest of this entry »
+I had seen these two wander across to this spot and sit watching the sunset the night before, they hardly said a word to each other just sat in that comfortable silence that you only see with people who really know each other well.
+It seemed like a regular ritual, so the next night i was there photographing the street when they arrived.

 February 24th, 2011